jhoule42/Hybrid-Quantum-Solver-UC/README.md

 # Variational-Quantum-Solver-Unit-Commitment
 Variational Quantum Solver for Unit Commitment

-This repository contains a hybrid quantum-classical implementation of the Alternating Direction Method of Multipliers (ADMM) algorithm using Variational Quantum Algorithms (VQA) to solve the Unit Commitment (UC) problem.
+This repository contains the implementation of a Variational Quantum Algorithms (VQA) to solve the Unit Commitment (UC) problem.
 The UC problem focuses on selecting the optimal subset of power units to meet demand while minimizing operational costs.

 📋 Table of Contents